node-opcua/node-opcua/README.md

 ## About licensing

-The node-opcua core module is [copyrighted and licenced under the term of the "The MIT License"](./LICENSE).
+The node-opcua core module is [copyrighted and licencsd under the term of the "The MIT License"](./LICENSE).

 This means that :

 - node-opcua comes without any warranty of any kind.
-- you can freely reuse in an open-source application or a commercial application
+- you can freely re-use in an open-source application or a commercial application
-- you have to clearly include the software copyright notice in all copies or substantial portions of the software.
+- you have to include the software copyright notice in all copies or substantial portions of the software.

-You are strongly encourage to apply to our [NodeOPCUA Membership](https://support.sterfive.com) to get additional benefits and support.
+You are strongly encouraged to apply to our [NodeOPCUA Membership](https://support.sterfive.com) to get additional benefits and support.

 ## Copyright

-Copyright (c) 2022-2023 Sterfive SAS - 833264583 RCS ORLEANS - France (https://www.sterfive.com)
+Copyright (c) 2022-2024 Sterfive SAS - 833264583 RCS ORLEANS - France (https://www.sterfive.com)
 Copyright (c) 2014-2022 Etienne Rossignon